TheJordanKhan/control-variates/README.md

-This project discusses a number of variance reduction methods as a way to save the costs of replications needed to reduce error in simulations, as well as providing examples using the ARENAsimulation software.
+This project discusses a number of variance reduction methods as a way to save the costs of replications needed to reduce error in simulations, as well as providing examples using the ARENA simulation software.
 Common Random Numbers involve inducing a positive correlation between models.
 With Antithetic Variates, negative correlation is forced between pairs of runs.
 Control Variates are variables correlated with the response variable used to make a better estimate.
 Other methods including Importance Sampling, Conditioning, and Stratified